hinzirillo/hinzirillo.github.io/_pages/about.md

   - /about.html
 ---

 I am a researcher and lecturer passionate about advancing machine learning applications in finance, particularly in financial time series forecasting and quantitative portfolio management.
-I obtained a Ph.D. from [CREST](https://crest.science/) at [Institut Polytechnique de Paris](https://www.ip-paris.fr/), my research focuses on developing innovative econometric and neural network methods with application in real-world financial modeling and cryptocurrency prediction.
+I obtained a Ph.D. from [CREST](https://crest.science/) at [Institut Polytechnique de Paris](https://www.ip-paris.fr/), My research focuses on bridging econometrics and deep learning by creating innovative methodologies, with a focus on practical applications in financial modeling and cryptocurrency forecasting.

 Research interest
 ======